MaksimDzhangirov/backendBankExample/docs/part33-eng.md

 ![](../images/part33/17.png)

 I'm gonna click on this domain to see more details.
-Voila, there's much more information about our domain on this page.
+Voilà, there's much more information about our domain on this page.

 ![](../images/part33/18.png)